EPISODE 40 | Guest: Ellyce Kelly, client relationship manager, Visix, Inc.

 Ellyce Kelly: Yeah.
 Just shake it up a little bit.

 Derek DeWitt: Gotcha.
-Alright.
+All right.
 Four: automate as much as possible.
 What do I automate?

 Ellyce Kelly: Yes.
 So, we’re not just talking about date and time here.
 Those are obvious automating things that will auto update, right?
 That’s what we mean by automating.
 Weather, events; these are very popular items.
 So, you know, that’s a timesaver, right?
 But see if there’s other things that you can automate.